HarshKapadia2/networking/ipsec.md

   - Uses ESP or AH protocols for transport if NAT is not required.
   - With NAT, ESP over UDP and port 4500 is used.
   - AH is not NAT friendly as it authenticates the outer IP Header as well.
 (The hash will not match after NAT, so the integrity check will not pass.)

+### IKEv2

+- Still uses UDP over port 500 or 4500.
+- Runs in one phase as compared to IKEv1 which runs in two phases.
+- Has the same goal as IKEv1.
+- Not backward compatible with IKEv1.
+- Everything that was additionally added to IKEv1 is a part of the [IKEv2 standard](https://tools.ietf.org/html/rfc5996).
+Some of the IKEv1 additions that are now part of the IKEv2 standard:
+  - ISAKMP
+  - AH/ESP
+  - IPSec DOI
+  - DPD
+  - NAT-T
+  - mode-config
+  - XAUTH

+#### Negotiation

+ > NOTE: There is only one phase in IKEv2.

+- IKE_SA_INIT messages
+  - IKEv2 Security Association (SA) is established.
+  - Proposal selection
+  - Key exchange
+- IKE_AUTH messages
+  - Minimum four message exchanges and can go up to 12-16 depending upon the type of auth being used.
+  - Mutual auth and identity exchange.
+  - Initial IPSec SAs are established.
+  - IKEv2 supports asymmetric peer authentication
+    - Different pre-shared keys (PSKs) on both machines
+    - One side using PSK auth and the other PKI auth (involves a digital certificate).
+  - Optional
+    - Certificate exchange
+    - Configuration exchange
+- Optional messages
+  - CREATE_CHILD_SA
+  - INFORMATIONAL

 ## Security protocols